lavabit/libdime/docs/style.md

 A multiline comment is introduced with the characters `/*` and terminated with the characters `*/`.
-Each line between the beginning and ending lines shall begin with the characters `* ` aligned with the matching characters in the comment delimeters.
+Each line between the beginning and ending lines shall begin with the characters `* ` aligned with the matching characters in the comment delimiters.
 A multiline comment shall follow the same indentation rules for a single line comment.

 #### Example